WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 the pause happens quickly enough, we shouldn't have to worry about uncontrollable memory use by the application as a whole.

-### Wallaroo today: the mute protocol
+### Wallaroo today: The mute protocol

-Inside of Wallaroo today, a custom protocol is used to control the back-pressure of stopping & starting computation in the data stream pipeline.
+Inside of Wallaroo today, a custom protocol is used to control the back-pressure of stopping and starting computation in the data stream pipeline.
 We don't really want to broadcast to all
 actors: many Wallaroo actors don't need to know about back-pressure or flow control.
 But we do need a scheme to help determine what